jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

     return roomInfo
 ```

-print teh room information in pyRevit window by instantiating the definition and supplying the room collector as teh input.
+print the room information in pyRevit window by instantiating the definition and supplying the room collector as the input.
 ```python
 print(roomInfo(revitRoomCollector))
 ```